 These stages remove particulates from your water, which can clog biological filtration if not addressed.
-This may include a skimmer basket, settling tank, sieve filter, or drum filter.
+This may include a skimmer basket, settling tank, open-cell foam sheets, sieve filter, or drum filter.
 The mechanical filter needs to be frequently cleaned to remove trapped wastes to keep it working properly.

-Most koi ponds should include a UV filter.
-This filter contains a UV bulb contained within an opaque housing that the pond water is pumped through.
+Most koi ponds should include a UV (ultraviolet) filter.
+This filter consists of a UV bulb contained within an opaque housing that the pond water is pumped through.
 This is used to zap algae and other biologic particulates.
-These lights will need to be
+These UV light bulbs will need to be replaced every year.

 How to Build a Koi Pond

 Although many homeowners are fully capable of DIY koi pond construction, consulting with a professional builder is always recommended.
 Planning all your components and layout is critical to achieving a successful koi home.
 Start by determining how many fish you want and work backwards from there, provided your yard has enough room.
 Or you can start with your desired koi pond size and choose corresponding components.
 Koi should never be kept in a fish tank; it is

 too small for koi, most of which can top out at 24 to 36 inches in length.
 Some large females have reached over 40 inches in length!

 What Types of Fish Live in Koi Ponds

 The most traditional occupant of a koi pond is a koi fish (Cyprinus carpio koi).
-Other good choices for a koi pond is their close cousin, the goldfish.
+Other good choices for a koi pond is their close cousin, the goldfish (Carassius auratus).
 It is a myth that koi and goldfish cannot be kept together.
 Given their phylogenetic relationship, they share all the same bacteria and parasites, and even some viruses, such as Koi Herpes Virus (KHV).
 Fancy goldfish with the rounded body shapes do not do well in koi ponds, given how much swimming is required, so stick to comet goldfish for ponds.
 Other koi pond inhabitants may include common catfish, provided they can't wrap their mouths around any koi, and high fin sharks.

 Koi Pond Maintenance